22nds/nand2tetris/README.md

 Negative numbers begin with 1 and
 Positive numbers begin with 0

-## From positive to negative - two ways to calculate it
+## Binary from Positive to Negative - two ways to calculate it

 Flip all bits and add 1
 ```